-The Newville Borough Police Department is located at 27 W. Big Spring Avenue.
+The Newville Borough Police Department is located at 27 West Big Spring Avenue Newville, PA 17241.

-The first policeman was Bill Grove back in the year of 1935 or perhaps earlier and was on call 24 hours a day, and drove his own car.
+The first policeman in recent record was Bill Grove back in the year of 1935 or perhaps earlier He was on call 24 hours a day, and patrolled in his personal vehicle.
 Grove was always remembered for directing traffic at the local drug store.
-Through the years, there were many several other policemen and police chiefs that served the Borough of Newville.
-Elmer Ritner Hollenbaugh, nickname of “Porgy”, drove a coupe as the police car.
-He died while on duty in 1944.
-The story was that someone or somebody stole something in the area, and Elmer chased the thief into the Newville Theater and collapsed of a heart attack.
-Rufus Hillbush, was to be a police chief and when not doing his duties, he operated at pool room on S. High Street.
+Through the years, there were several other policemen and police chiefs that served the Borough of Newville.
+Elmer Ritner Hollenbaugh, “Porgy”, drove his coupe as the police car.
+Hollenbaugh died on duty in 1944 from a heart attack after chasing a thief into the Newville Theater.
+Rufus Hillbush, was then appointed chief and when not on duty, he operated at pool room on South High Street.
 He also died while on duty.
-John Feeser, another police chief, also worked 24 hours a day as on call.
-During his time, the first Newville Borough police car was purchased, which was a black Chevrolet.
-Charles L. Bear followed as a police chief, and during his time, council agreed to the first 8 hour shift for the policemen.
-Dean Hoover, worked as a part-time officer for Bear and the council members.
-Following Bear was Greg Hershey, who was the youngest officer ever hired, then became police chief for a total of 25 years.
-He was followed by Vaughn Smith and the current police chief Randy Finkey.

-History also tell us, that the police department was located on West Street for many, many years, sharing the building in the early years with local fire department, and later in time with the borough office.
+History also tells us, that the police department was located on West Street for many, many years, sharing the building in the early years with the local fire department, and later with the borough office.
 It was very small in size and included a cell area.
-The police department then moved to its current location on Big Spring Avenue in the year of 2008.
+The police department then moved to 21 West Big Spring Avenue in the year of 2008.
 In 2012, the department outgrew its facility and moved next door to 27 West Big Spring Avenue, its current location.

-The department provides coverage to the residents of the Borough of Newville, Big Spring School District, Saylor’s Market, Green Ridge Village, and the Newville Fairgrounds.
+The department provides coverage to the residents of the Borough of Newville, Saylor’s Market, Green Ridge Village, and the Newville Fairgrounds.
 It will also provide mutual assistance to other law enforcement agencies when requested.

-It’s currently staffed by a Police Chief, two full time officers, three part-time officers , a police clerk, and a parking enforcement person.
+It’s currently staffed by a police chief, two full time officers, one part time officer, one part-time police clerk, and a community service officer.

 The current staff includes:

-The operations of the police department are under the direction of the Mayor of Newville.
-Dr. Becky Barrick serves as the current Mayor.
+The operations of the police department are under the direction of the Mayor Randy L. Finkey.

 Newville Borough Police Department